mickle-ak/mockobor/README.md

 ## Installation

-To use the Mockobor in your unit tests, use this dependency entry:
+To use the Mockobor in your unit tests, you can download it from maven central: [mockobor][maven-central-mockobor] or add this dependency entry:

 ### maven